-The initial voucher term is 180 calendar days.
-The family must submit a Request for Tenancy Approval that is complete and a proposed lease within the 180 day period unless the COPHD grants an extension.
+The initial voucher term is 120 calendar days with an automatic 60-day extension.
+The family must submit a Request for Tenancy Approval that is complete and a proposed lease within the 180 day period unless the COPHD grants another extension.
+The initial voucher term for the Mainstream Program is 120 days with an automatic 90-day extension.